Joe Sawyer

-Joe Sawyer (born Joseph Sauers, August 29, 1906 – April 21, 1982) was a Canadian film actor.
+Joe Sawyer (born Joseph Sauers; August 29, 1906 – April 21, 1982) was a Canadian film actor.
 He appeared in more than 200 films between 1927 and 1962, and was sometimes billed under his birth name.

 Early life

-Sawyer was born August 29, 1906 as Joseph Sauers in Guelph, Ontario, Canada.
+Sawyer was born August 29, 1906, as Joseph Sauer in Guelph, Ontario, Canada.
 His parents were German.
 In his 20s he went to Los Angeles to pursue a career in films.

 Career

 Sawyer gained acting experience in the Pasadena Playhouse.
 Productions in which he performed there included Quinneys, The Wolves, and White Wings.